-In this article, we wanted to take a moment and try and answer some of the most common questions we get from folks applying for life insurance after they have been prescribed Warfarin or one of the common brand names its sold under including Coumadin or Jantoven to help treat and prevent blood clots.
+In this article, we wanted to take a moment and answer some of the most common questions we get from folks applying for life insurance after being prescribed Warfarin or one of the familiar brand names it sold under, including Coumadin or Jantoven to help treat and prevent blood clots.

 Questions that will be directly addressed will include:

 - Can I qualify for life insurance after I’ve been prescribed Warfarin?

 - Why do life insurance companies care if I’ve been prescribed Warfarin?

 - What kind of information will the insurance companies ask me or be interested in?